Inverted Hammer Candle Pattern

-Inverted Hammer Candlestick Pattern and Shooting Star Candlestick Pattern candlesticks look alike.
+Inverted Hammer Candle Pattern & Shooting Star Candle Pattern candlesticks look alike.
 These have a long upper shadow and a short body at the bottom.
 Their color does not matter.
 What matters is the point where they appear whether at the top of a market stocks trend (star) or the bottom of a market stocks trend (hammer).

 The difference is that inverted hammer is a bullish reversal stocks pattern while shooting star is a bearish reversal stocks pattern.